 - Spices - Red pepper flakes, garlic powder, salt, pepper

-- Chicken Broth or Stock - You can also use water but broth or stock adds flavor
+- Chicken Broth or Stock - You can also use water but broth or stock adds flavor.

 - Raw, Large Shrimp - Peeled and deveined, tails are optional

-- Fresh Basil Leaves
+- Fresh Basil Leaves - Fresh parsley is also a great choice!

 - Check at 10 Minutes - When baking the orzo in the oven, I like to check it at 10 minutes by giving a stir to scrape the bottom.
 If needed, you can add a splash of water at this point if the liquid is almost absorbed but the orzo isn't quite cooked.